C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <li> Feb 2025: <a href="https://github.com/C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/blob/main/assets/Linkedin.png">Posted</a> about a vulnerability on <a href="https://www.pappers.fr">Pappers</a> exposing hundreds of passport numbers.
 It was fixed by Pappers in less than 24 hours.</li>
 <li> March 2025: <a href="https://github.com/user-attachments/assets/31cb2d88-9b95-4e15-a7d8-f1b9bafc1b17"> Complimented by Maltego for creating Masto Maltego Transform.</a>
 <li> Mentioned in an article by OSINT Industries on 14/03/2025 --> <a href="https://www.osint.industries/post/osint-on-facebook-find-emails-phone-numbers-and-more">OSINT on Facebook: Find Emails, Phone Numbers, and More.</a>
+<li> Beta-Tester for the CTF "Mission Vérité", created by Steven DEFFOUS and the Hack'olyte association for BPI France</li>